zerebos/BlockCatcher/README.md

 # BlockCatcher
 This is a WebGL game in which you must catch as many blocks as possible until time runs out.
 250 points is considered a win.

+## Demo:

+You can play a demo of the game at http://rauenzi.github.io/BlockCatcher/

 ## Controls:

 	Move Player Bar Left/Right - Left/Right Arrow Keys